solanabridgedev/solana-bridged-usdt/README.md

 ## Disclaimer
 This token is NOT issued, backed, or affiliated with Tether Limited.
 It does NOT represent official USDT and should not be considered a stablecoin or a financial instrument.
+This project is not affiliated with Tether Limited or any official USDT issuer.
 ## Project Website

 The official project website provides general information, documentation references, and public links related to the token.